“I feel depressed.” —when I’m a little down

 Studies indicate that patient history and symptoms have typically been the diagnostic technique utilized.
 While a structured interview method is used universally, there are limitations to it because the facilitator must interpret what is being told to them by the patient.
 This leaves room for error and misdiagnosis can occur.
-Also, because major depressive disorder is often times coexisting with another disorder, symptoms can overlap, leading to confusion to patients and doctors alike.
+Also, because the major depressive disorder is oftentimes coexisting with another disorder, symptoms can overlap, leading to confusion for patients and doctors alike.

 Part(s) of the Brain this Disorder Impacts